-Appointed: December 2019
+Appointed: December 2019 Skills, experience and contribution:

-Strong financial leadership and regulatory reporting skills Significant audit and risk experience in financial leadership Strong transformation programme experience
+- Strong financial leadership and regulatory reporting skills - Significant audit and risk experience in financial leadership - Strong transformation programme experience

-Sarah has spent her entire career in financial services with HSBC in finance leadership roles.
-She was the Group Financial Controller, a Group General Manager, and also Chief Financial Officer for HSBC's Asia Pacific region.
-She also spent eight years as a Non-Executive Director on the board of Hang Seng Bank Limited, a Hong Konglisted bank.
+Sarah has spent her entire executive career in financial services with almost 30 years at HSBC in finance leadership roles.
+She was the Group Financial Controller, a Group General Manager and also Chief Financial Officer for HSBC's Asia Pacific region.
+She also spent eight years as a non-executive director on the board of Hang Seng Bank Limited, a Hong Kong listed bank.